 A great deal of gratitude is owed by area researchers to the late Percy Climo of Cobourg, who took it upon himself to create a head-of-household index of the 1803-1851 Hope Township census returns (available in hard copy at both Port Hope and Cobourg public libraries).
-These records have been transcribed for on-line searching with the kind permission of his great-nephew, Dan Climo.
-When browsing through them, please keep in mind that the entries were Mr. Climo's interpretation of often-illegible and/or faded entries.
-I hope I haven't misinterpreted HIS hand-written entries too badly!
+These records have been transcribed for online searching with the kind permission of his great nephew, Dan Climo.
+When browsing through them, please keep in mind that the entries were Mr. Climo's interpretation of often illegible or faded entries.
+I hope I haven't misinterpreted his hand written entries!

 Although there are no census returns for 1842-1847, there are assessment rolls indices, showing concession/lot owners.

 Unfortunately, there isn't an 1851 census available for Port Hope.
-To our knowledge, the 1847 assessment index of the Town of Port Hope, also originally transcribed by Mr. Climo, is the only document we have showing the property owners of Port Hope prior to the official census of 1861.
+To our knowledge, the 1847 assessment index of the Town of Port Hope, also originally transcribed by Mr. Climo, is the only document we have showing the property owners of Port Hope prior to the 1861 census.

 Port Hope Business Directory (1856), was the first directory specifically for Port Hope, containing names and members of local organizations, lists of business owners and dozens of advertisements.